battlesnake/dragons-of-mugloar/README.md

 	# Resulting scores (and game IDs) are appended to scores.dat

-The provided dataset allows the AI to score in the 800-1600 range, with high infant mortality.
+The provided dataset allows the AI to score consistently in the 1200-3000 range, with low infant mortality.

 A pre-studied `feature_score.dat` is provided in ai-data.tar.xz.
 Generating it from the training data (`training.dat`) in that tarball requires 80GB+ of RAM.